jaychoww/libtorrent-go/README.md

     Then you can run libtorrent-go module compilation:

-        make re
+        make re TARGET_OS=linux TARGET_ARCH=x64 CROSS_ROOT=local-env

-    It will make sure to use `libtorrent-go/local-env/lib/pkgconfig/` to compile module.
+    It will make sure to use `libtorrent-go/local-env/lib/pkgconfig/` to compile module and have all the dependencies.
-    You also need to set environment variables like [here](https://github.com/ElementumOrg/cross-compiler/blob/master/docker/linux-x64.Dockerfile) and install all the dependencies like [here](docker/linux-x64.Dockerfile).
+    But before that you also need to install `swig`.

 + Build libtorrent-go: